CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 1. Install Android Studio and complete the setup wizard.
 2. Configure the Android SDK with API Level 33 and required tools.
 3. Set environment variables for the Android SDK.
-4. Add Android support to your Capacitor project with `npm install @capacitor/android`.
+4. Add Android support to your React Native project with `npm install @capacitor/android`.
 5. Test your setup by creating a basic app and running it on an emulator or device.

 ### Key Features to Leverage: